Getting your research into the UK Parliament

 Sarah commented, “Parliamentarians want to make good decisions, so they want to hear experts’ recommendations.
 So yes, present your research, but don’t stop there, take the next step and share the implications of your findings and what you think should be done as a result.”

 Sarah: “Parliamentarians are interested in research tied to parliamentary business.
 So, for example, relating to committee inquiries, legislation, debates, library and POST [Parliamentary Office of Science and Technology] briefings.
-You can find out more about what Parliament is interested in here.
+You can find out more about what Parliament is interested in on the Parliament website.
 Stay up to date by signing up to alerts, or keep checking back this account [@UK_Parl_Research], of course!”